 Behavior that would be considered scientific misconduct could occur at all points in a research protocol.
-You could encounter different types of scientific misconduct at different stages, right from the origination of the research study itself to the publication of the results.
+You could encounter different types of scientific research misconduct at different stages, right from the origination of different types of scientific studies itself to the publication of the results.

 - Misappropriation of Ideas – taking the intellectual property of others, perhaps as a result of reviewing someone else’s article or manuscript, or grant application and proceeding with the idea as your own.